awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-maintenancewindowtask-maintenancewindowruncommandparameters.md

 <a name="aws-properties-ssm-maintenancewindowtask-maintenancewindowruncommandparameters-description"></a>The `MaintenanceWindowRunCommandParameters` property type specifies the parameters for a `RUN_COMMAND` task type for a Maintenance Window task in AWS Systems Manager\.

-<a name="aws-properties-ssm-maintenancewindowtask-maintenancewindowruncommandparameters-inheritance"></a> `MaintenanceWindowRunCommandParameters` is a property of the [Systems Manager MaintenanceWindowTask TaskInvocationParameters](aws-properties-ssm-maintenancewindowtask-taskinvocationparameters.md) property type\.
+<a name="aws-properties-ssm-maintenancewindowtask-maintenancewindowruncommandparameters-inheritance"></a> `MaintenanceWindowRunCommandParameters` is a property of the [TaskInvocationParameters](aws-properties-ssm-maintenancewindowtask-taskinvocationparameters.md) property type\.

 ## Syntax<a name="aws-properties-ssm-maintenancewindowtask-maintenancewindowruncommandparameters-syntax"></a>